jaehyuneyea/landing_page/README.md

   <li>A centered hero section that includes a left section with text and a button, and the right section that includes an image</li>
   <li>A centered info section containing an image-text pair that wrap upon the window size changing (with rounded borders!)</li>
   <li>A centered quote section that has a left aligned text followed by a right aligned text.</li>
+  <li>A centered button banner that has a different background color from the section background with the banner containing flexbox text and button</li>
 </ul>

 <p>Some of the challenges I faced was:</p>